 My Internet only data plan for my cell phone was 9.50 USD for 23 gb of data at 4g speeds.
 The cost of Indonesia made clothes here was very low and so I bought 6 t-shirts and 2 collared casual shirts all high quality an material and for 42 USD the lot.

 Grocery prices are crazy high.
 In fact in my opinion criminally high.
 The cost of a small beer from a convenience is store is about 32.000 rupiah and the cost of that same beer in a restaurant is 25.000!!!
 Yep… it costs less to pay for a beer at a restaurant.
 Bali has taken the words “convenience store” to mean that the shop owner can conveniently charge a silly high price.
-Bread, fruit, tuna chips and everything else I bought was expensive…the same or more cost than the USA.
+Bread, fruit, tuna chips and everything else I bought was expensive…a much higher than the UK or USA.

 Bottom line is that Bali can be an affordable place to live if you are careful.
 Of course cost of living is just one factor about finding your own paradise.
 I found Bali to be safe, the local people are very nice and interesting people, the culture interesting.
 The downside for me is that it was far too transient and finding a community to belong to just never happened for me in the months I was there.
 The infrastructure is not the best..roads ALWAYS choked with cars and motorbikes, lousy 4g and internet.